LeadingEdgeForum/faciliator-pack/WorkshopBuildingBlock-NewYearsEveParty.md

 ### Stories (number of groups * 3 mins)
 Ask each spokesperson to explain how their party will look like (1-2 sentences), and how they have approached mapping.
+If time permits, allow questions and comments but proceed with caution.
+By this time, people are usually very relaxed and playful, and the discussion can spin out of control.

 ### What was new or challenging?  - discussion (15 mins)
 Ask participants to list things that were new or challenging.
 Group them and explain as needed.

 ### Closing
+* Praise the group for the effort.
 * Emphasise that communication is more important than the artifact.
-* Explain how the same process will be used to create a shared situational awareness for the group business challenge.
+* Explain how the same process will be used to create a shared situational awareness for the whatever challenge they do face.
 * Proceed into the next part of the workshop.